Trynera/Flowing-Ray-Tracing-Engine/README.md

+# This project is deprecated for now, if you're that interessted, look for help or wait

 # FREE (Flowing Rendering Engine)
 A Ray Tracing Engine that doesn't require RT Hardware, written in Vulkan (cuz why not).